kiwi0fruit/ultimate-question/articles/dxb.md

-Buddhian Darwinism on objective meaning of life separated from subjective meaning of life (Cosmogonic myth from Darwinian natural selection, Quasi-immortality, Free will, Buddhism-like illusion of the “Self”)
+Buddhian Darwinism on objective meaning of life separated from subjective meaning of life (Cosmogonic myth from Darwinian natural selection, Quasi-immortality, Free will, Buddhism-like illusion of the “Self”, dxb)
 =======================================================

 ## *aka* Applying Universal Darwinism to evaluation of [Terminal values](https://www.lesswrong.com/tag/terminal-value)